-Many property owners have the option of protesting the increased appraised value of their property so they can try and get a lower tax bill for the year.
+Many property owners have the option of appeal the increased appraised value of their property so they can try and get a lower tax bill for the year.
 While you might not cut much off your yearly taxes, over time the savings can really add up.

 If you keep maintaining an accurate appraised value for your property, you could end up saving thousands of dollars in a few years.
 Most people can think of much better things to do with a few thousand dollars than to give it to the government!